mattlogan/RhymeCity/README.md

 ### Testing

-Unit tests w/ Mockito and the new [testing-support-lib](https://developer.android.com/tools/testing-support-library/index.html).
+Unit tests use Mockito and JUnit.

 ### Api key